darius/traitor/laplace-essay-on-probabilities.md

-In this way the same fact, recited before a numerous assembly, obtains various degrees of credence, according to the extent of knowledge of the audience.
-If the man who reports it is intimately persuaded, and if, by his state and his character, he inspires great confidence; his tale, however extraordinary it be, will have for unenlightened listeners the same degree of probability as an ordinary fact reported by the same man, and they will give him an entire faith.
+In this way the same fact, recited before a numerous assembly, obtains various degrees of credence, according to the extent of knowledge of the listeners.
+If the man who reports it is intimately persuaded, and if by his state and his character he inspires great confidence; his tale, however extraordinary it be, will have for unenlightened listeners the same degree of probability as an ordinary fact reported by the same man, and they will give him an entire faith.
 However if